Lennart01/AutonomeSysteme/astro-rewrite/src/content/docs/teil_2/lec-hb-vc.md

 1. The elements in the reordered trace must be part of the original trace.

 2. The order among elements for a given trace cannot be changed.
+See The Program Order Condition.

 3. For each release event rel(y) there must exist an earlier acquire event acq(y) such there is no event rel(y) in between.
+See the Lock Semantics Condition.

+4. Each read must have the same *last writer*.
+See the Last Writer Condition.

 A valid reordering only needs to include a subset of the events of the original trace.